 What are things you should immediately do if investigated for procurement fraud?

+If you are a small business or large contractor being investigated for defense contractor fraud, all companies sometimes make deadly mistakes by either not taking immediate action or in their legal approach.
 Oftentimes, the immediate action depends on the final goal sought.
 For example, sometimes companies realize that the investigation office, IG or DOJ, may very well have evidence against the company or its employees that may not be favorable.
-In this situation, you would want to develop the strongest position you can up front.
-Only this way can put you in the best position to negotiate a better outcome.
+In this situation, you would want to develop the strongest position you can upfront.
+Only this way can put you yourself in the best position to negotiate a better outcome.

-- Develop your strongest position first and don’t simply go along with the pace that the government sets
+- Develop your strongest position first and don’t simply go along with the pace that the government sets.

-- Make sure you have legal counsel that understands government contracts and SBA small business law
+- Make sure you have legal counsel that understands government contracts and SBA small business law.

-Immediately seek counsel to protect your rights.
+Immediately seek legal counsel to protect your rights.
 You, and the company, have constitutional and statutory rights.
 You want to immediately protect them.

 If you are approached by federal investigators or law enforcement, you want to be cooperative.
 However, you want to have advice of counsel before interviewing.
 Once you have waived any rights you have, it is sometimes difficult to overcome the headache that follows.